Anna-Dinius/ASE-456-Expense-App/docs/USER_MANUAL.md

 **View data for different periods:**

-1. At the top of any chart
+1. At the top of the charts page
 2. Select your time period:
    - Last 7 days
    - Last 30 days
-   - Last 90 days
    - This month
-   - This year
+   - Last 3 months
    - Custom date range

 ---